cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

-# How to land a Software Engineering job in the UK (as a foreigner)
+# How to land a Software Engineering job in the UK

 ! emoji 💂🏼
 @ uk, job-hunt, visa